We are expecting puppies in March 2024

-We cannot reserve a puppy for anyone until a deposit has been paid!
+We cannot reserve a puppy for anyone until a holding fee has been paid!

 You can't have a Leonberger on a budget: food is more expensive as is the KC insurance that we recommend, vet bills etc. Average costs can be more than keeping a person!
 While you don't need to be rich, you need to be in a comfortable position financially and not have to worry about the expense.
 A good example here, if you want a Rolls Royce but can't afford the fuel, get a Mini.

 Dogs are carnivores, they require a meat based diet, a serious consideration for vegetarians who might have a problem handling and feeding meat.
 If this is a problem then our puppies are not for those people.

-We would also wish to be kept updated with news and pictures periodically throughout their lives, at least every six months.
+We wish to be kept updated with news and photos periodically throughout their lives, at least every six months.
 We have this written in our puppy contract.
 If this is not something one would be happy to do, then perhaps we would not be the right breeders for that person.
-We are just being honest in our approach to selling puppies, we have high expectations as our puppies are very precious to us.
+We are just being honest in our approach to selling puppies, we have high expectations of our puppy owners as our puppies are very precious to us.
 It is also important to know about any illness or even death later on as this information helps with our breeding choices in the future.

-The Leonberger is not a breed to be left home alone all day without human company, consideration must be given before enquiring about a puppy as anyone who has full time working commitments would not be suitable.
+The Leonberger is not a breed to be left home alone all day without human company, consideration must be given before enquiring about a puppy.
 A large garden is also necessary for a giant breed dog and access to nice walks as well.

 We have written extensive information about us on our website, to give an informed impression to anyone who may wish to have their puppy from us.
 Please feel free to ask us any questions you may have, they will be answered with honesty.

 Our KC registered puppies are sold as pets only and will have breeding endorsements applied on their registration certificate as "Progeny not eligable for registration" These will not be lifted unless breeding has been agreed before purchase, a contract will be signed to protect our puppies in the future.

 We reserve the right to refund monies paid at any point if we feel any doubt about a prospective puppy home!

-Since our first litter in 2010 and due to travelling across Europe to use many foreign Sires, importing Neo from Slovakia and importing our two youngsters from Poland in our quest for genetic diversity, and the upkeep of up to 12 Leonbergers, we have never been in a position to make profit from breeding.
-Quite the opposite, in particular with our Polish litter where we lost considerably, especially as we kept four pups from a litter of eight.
+Since our first litter in 2010 and due to travelling across Europe to use many foreign Sires, importing Neo from Slovakia and importing our three youngsters from Poland in 2018-2019 in our quest for genetic diversity, and the upkeep of up to 12 Leonbergers, we have never been in a position to make profit from breeding.
+Quite the opposite, in particular with our Polish litter in 2012 where we lost considerably, especially as we kept four pups from a litter of eight.
 Importing another boy from Canada in 2023 was a huge expense.
-Our dogs have to be self sufficient.
-If we take in to account our financial loss of £100,000 in 2012, on our Spanish dream home that we gave up due to our love of the breed, we will never be in profit!
-It did happen briefly with our very big litter but it wasn't long before the pot was empty again.
+Our dogs have to be self sufficient so we have to breed to be able to afford to keep a large pack.
 Breeding is an expensive hobby, always looking for different blood lines and dogs, health testing etc. Those of us who do it properly will continue to put everything back in to breeding and our dogs, profit is never a consideration.

-During the first few weeks of your puppies life, we keep you informed at every stage of their progress with weekly website updates and photos.
+During the first few weeks of your puppies life, we keep you informed at every stage of their progress.
 For our last few litters, this has been made so much easier with Apps on our mobiles and it has been great to get to know people a little better as we communicate throughout your exciting journey.